choosedigital/api-spec/resources/General.md

 ## Hashed Customer Id

 For a few methods, we require a hashed customer id.
 To calculate this parameter, do a SHA-256 of the customer id that you previously sent over in the purchases that you made.
+Here's a Java sample:

 ```java
 public String generateHashedCustomerId(String customerId) {